Jainism in Belgium: History

 The Jains starting arriving in Belgium in the 1960s.
 They initially traded low quality rough diamonds, with very small margins of profit, while the local Jewish merchants dealt in larger stones.
-These were sent to India for cutting and polishing, where labour costs were much lower.
-Gradually they started dealing in larger diamonds.
+Most of the Jains were from Palanpur in Gujarat, belonging to Shahs and Mehtas castes.

-In 1992, The Jain Cultural Centre of Antwerp VZW was formed with 12 committee members and 52 founder members.
+In 1990, the Shankheshwar Parshvanath Jain Temple was constructed and in 1992, the Jain Cultural Centre of Antwerp was formed.